piisa/piisa/docs/configuration.md

 * The [loader.json] file in the `pii-preprocess` package maps file extensions to file types, and for each type defines a loader to read that document type
-* A [placeholder.json] file in the `pii-transform` package defines the dummy values to substitute
+* A [placeholder.json] file in the `pii-transform` package defines the dummy substitution values for the _placeholder_ policy.
-* The `pii-extract-plg-presidio` plugin contains a configuration file to map Presidio entities to PIISA entities
+* The [pii-extract-plg-presidio] plugin contains a configuration file to map Presidio entities to PIISA entities